celtera/libremidi/README.md

 ## Changelog

 ### Since v4
 * Experimental MIDI 2.0 support.
-For now only for CoreMIDI (input) and ALSA raw (input, with kernel 6.5+).
+For now only for CoreMIDI (input / output) and ALSA raw (input, with kernel 6.5+).
   * More backends to come!
 * A neat configuration system which enables to pass options to the underlying backends
 * Possibility to share the contexts across inputs and outputs to avoid creating multiple clients in e.g. JACK